FastEndpoints/FastEndpoints/README.md

 # FastEndpoints

+A better way to create web api endpoints for ASP.Net 6 that encourages CQRS and Vertical Slice Architecture.

+MVC controllers are on it's way out and `FastEndpoints` offers a more elegant solution than the `minimal apis` introduced in .net 6.

-An easy to use Web-Api framework (which encourages CQRS and Vertical Slice Architecture) built as an extension to the Asp.Net pipeline.
-Performance is on par with `.net 6 minimal apis` and is ~1.5X faster; uses less memory; and outperforms a traditional MVC controller by about **[39k requests per second](#bombardier-load-test)** on a Ryzen 3700X desktop.
+Performance is on par with the `minimal apis` and is faster; uses less memory; and outperforms a traditional MVC controller by about **[39k requests per second](#bombardier-load-test)** on a Ryzen 3700X desktop.

 ## Try it out...
 install from nuget: `Install-Package FastEndpoints` **(currently release candidate)**

-**note:** the minimum required sdk version is `.net 6.0` (preview atm)
+**note:** the minimum required sdk version is `.net 6.0`

 # Code Sample: